 Colonel Trachier enlisted in the Air Force in 1991 and was selected for the Airman Education and Commissioning Program in 1994.
 After completing his undergraduate degree, he reported to Officer Training School and received his commission

 in 1997.
 He is a career Communications/Cyberspace Operations officer and graduated squadron commander who has also served at the agency, Joint Task Force, and Combatant Command headquarters level, as well as with the Office of the Chairman of

 the Joint Chiefs of Staff.
 He is a fully-qualified Joint Service Officer.
 Colonel Trachier is married to the former Donna Rhea. read more...

 Keith Garred, Systems Engineer with Varonis Public Sector LLC, is a 25+ year IT Pro and INFOSEC specialist.
 Keith deals with the DOD helping them secure their most valuable assets; data.

 Organizations need to understand the use of data.
 Where is it?
 How sensitive is it?
 Who has access to it?
 Has it leaked?
 This 1 hour presentation and demonstration will explain the most important aspects of a security solution and how the DOD protects

 and understands use of their data.
 Does your organization have mandates for Risk Management Framework (RMF) and Continuous Data Monitoring (CDM)?
 How does your organization plan to address changes in network architecture and access while moving

 to a Zero Trust model?
 Learn how to tackle these problems as well as automate much of these mandates.

-During their sixty minutes, Flashpoint analysts will summarize a few relevant topics they have researched and actioned regarding disinformation campaigns.
-This includes:
+Flashpoint analysts summarized a few relevant topics they have researched and actioned regarding disinformation campaigns.
+They included: